Ratmail Docs

 ratmail --cmd "messages list --account Personal --unread --limit 20"

---cmd is parsed by Ratmail and then re-routed through normal command handling, so ACL checks are identical to direct subcommands.
+--cmd is parsed by Ratmail and then re-routed through normal command handling, so behavior is identical to direct subcommands.

 Agent Skills (Claude and Codex)